w3c/aria-at-app/docs/Local Development.md

 *The downside to this is that the tests only register changes about every 10 seconds.
 It is very slow.*

 To edit the docker test configuration, modify `docker-compose.test.yml`.

+## Best Practices
+* Before submitting a pull request, please run `yarn test` to ensure formatting, linting, and passing tests.
+The CI system will pick up on failing tests, in addition to local testing.